 CAPS is invested in supporting interns as they work to successfully complete their internship.
-Below is a summary of minimum requirements for success completion of the internship program.
+Below is a summary of minimum requirements for successful completion of the internship program.

-- Provide at least 500 direct service hours - Comply with the Intern Training and Service Delivery Contract (see next page) - Deliver one case presentation to CAPS staff and interns (early spring semester) - Deliver one research presentation to CAPS staff and interns (late spring semester/early summer) - Collaborate with another intern to plan and implement a 2-part diversity training one semester - Participate in the intern selection process - Complete assigned LD/ADHD assessments (typically 4; occasionally 3) - Complete 3-4 outreaches per semester; occasionally fewer depending on CAPS' needs - Achieve minimum evaluation ratings as described on the 12-month Doctoral Intern Evaluation form
+- Provide at least 500 direct service hours - Comply with the Intern Training and Service Delivery Contract (see next page) - Deliver one case presentation to CAPS staff and interns (early spring semester) - Deliver one research presentation to CAPS staff and interns (late spring semester/early summer) - Collaborate with another intern to plan and implement a 2-part diversity training one semester - Participate in the intern selection process - Complete assigned LD/ADHD assessments (4 unless there are extenuating circumstances) - Complete 2-3 outreaches per semester; occasionally fewer depending on CAPS' needs - Achieve minimum evaluation ratings as described on the 12-month Doctoral Intern Evaluation form